COD-Project/cml/README.md

 ## Details

-Each of the functions that the library has are developed using mathematical definitions and this is one of the most important features in the programming of each one.
+Each of the functions that the library has are developed using mathematical definitions and this is one of the most important features.